happyspringcloud/run-cicd/README.md

 ```
 $ run-cicd
 ```
 TIP) You can also run it using parameters
+If you don't use Spring Cloud Config server, you must skip last parameter.
 ```
-run-cicd {id for image registry} {password for image registry} . {profile} . {language} {config server ingress name}
+run-cicd {id for image registry} {password for image registry} . {profile} . {language} [{config server ingress name}]
+ex1) run-cicd hklee passw0rd . dev . java
-ex) run-cicd hklee passw0rd . dev . java config
+ex2) run-cicd hklee passw0rd . dev . java config
 ```

 ## for Mac user